boto/boto3/docs/source/guide/configuration.rst

 ``retry_mode``
     A string representing the type of retries Boto3 will perform.
 Valid values are the following:

-        * ``legacy`` - The preexisting retry behavior.
-This is the default value if no retry mode is provided.
+        * ``legacy`` - As its name implies, ``legacy mode`` uses an older (v1) retry handler that has limited functionality.
+By default, this mode sets a maximum of 5 (1 initial request + 4 retries) attempts, though this limit may vary for certain services or when max_attempts is explicitly configured.
         * ``standard`` - A standardized set of retry rules across the AWS SDKs.
-          This includes a standard set of errors that are retried and support for retry quotas, which limit the number of unsuccessful retries an SDK can make.
-This mode will default the maximum number of attempts to 3 unless a ``max_attempts`` is explicitly provided.
+          This is the default value when no retry mode is provided.
+It includes a standard set of errors and supports retry quotas that limit the number of unsuccessful retries an SDK can make.
+By default, this mode sets a maximum of 3 (1 initial request + 2 retries) attempts, though this limit may vary for certain services or when max_attempts is explicitly configured.
         * ``adaptive`` - An experimental retry mode that includes all the functionality of ``standard`` mode with automatic client-side throttling.
 This is a provisional mode whose behavior might change.